saidsabri010/AFP-2020-PHP-PROJECT-1/Docs/SystemDesign.md

 ========

 ## Introduction
 With the increasing urge for people to move more and more into Digital, it is axiomatic that people will most likely move more into blogs rather than newspaper articles.
-We think A blog that will bre best suited for the public is of paramount importance since it is both inviting for the writers and readers.
+We think A blog that will bre best suited for the public is of paramount importance since it is both inviting for the writers and thereaders.

 ## Project plan